koenrane/KR-new-site/content/the-art-of-the-artificial-insights-from-artificial.md

 ### On "Difficulty"

-I am convinced that _there are no hard concepts_, only concepts which take different amounts of time to learn. [^5] This is not trivial; dissolving the seemingly ontologically-basic "difficult for me" attribute goes a long way towards having the persistence to figure things out.
+I am convinced that _there are no hard concepts_, only concepts which take different amounts of time to learn. [^5] This is not trivial; dissolving the seemingly ontologically basic "difficult for me" attribute goes a long way towards having the persistence to figure things out.

 > _Given enough time, I can understand anything._

 <hr/>

 [^1]: From personal experience, I don't recommend using this technique liberally; it's already hard enough to correct our epistemologies.
 [^2]: Disclaimer: even setting aside the need for a hypercomputer, AIXI has issues (such as not being [naturalized](http://lesswrong.com/lw/jd9/building_phenomenological_bridges/)).
 This isn't the droid you're looking for.
 [^3]: Assume utility scales linearly with money for simplicity; for similar reasons, I'm blending evidence and state variables.
 Shame on me!
 [^4]: [Artificial Addition](https://www.lesswrong.com/posts/YhgjmCxcQXixStWMC/artificial-addition) talks about this confusion avoidance.
 [^5]: Wording credited to `Diffractor`.